prog4biol/pfb2019/README.md

 #!/usr/bin/env python3

 file = open("seq.nt.fa","r")
-for line in file: # python magic: reads in a line from file print(line)
+for line in file: # Python magic: reads in a line from file print(line)
 ```